lyticus/documentation/docs/explainer/referrers.md

 # Referrers

-> "Where is my traffic coming from?"
+_"Where is my traffic coming from?"_

 ## Referrer

-Represents the web page (URL) that brought the visitor to your website.
+The web page (URL) that brought the visitor to your website.

 ## URL referrer

-Represents URL parameter that was included when the visitor was sent to your website.
+The URL parameter that was included when the visitor was sent to your website.

 Example: